History menu >

 We first visited Great Malvern cemetery to search for the memorial to water cure doctor James Wilson MD.
 Interested to find out more about the Victorian section of the cemetery we attended a guided tour sponsored by Malvern Civic Society in June 2013, led by Carleton Tarr, and another in July 2014; we visited again in March 2015 to look for another memorial and to record the Commonwealth War Grave headstones.

 In May 2016 we visited the cemetery once more to take a photograph of the memorial of Lt Victor William Price, for another historian, and while there recorded the memorials of architect Edmund Wallace Elmslie and Rev James Farrell, first Dean of Adelaide, South Australia.
+We returned twice in 2018 to look for the grave of photograper Norman May and others.

 A more thorough and structured survey of the Victorian section of the cemetery has been undertaken by volunteers from Malvern Civic Society, but to our knowledge, this has not been published on-line apart from a booklet about notable 'residents'.
-The project is being taken forward by local historian Brian Iles who hopes to publish an in depth book about the cemetery in 2018.
+The project is being taken forward by local historian Brian Iles who hopes to publish an in depth book about Grat Malvern cemetery in 2018.

 Those wanting to find a grave should know that the Malvern Family History Society (MFHS) has transcribed the burial register into a spreadsheet with permission from Malvern Town Council.
 This has not been made freely available on-line, but it's possible the MFHS might be able to help with your enquiry and provide a grave number.
 Then provided with the date of death and grave number the cemetery manager should be able to help you find the memorial.
 Enquiries should initially be directed to Malvern Town Council.

-The Find a Grave website www.findagrave.com records photos and biographical details, provided by volunteers, and you are encouraged to record your research there, and in that way Great Malvern cemetery will become better documented.
+The Find a Grave website www.findagrave.com records photos and biographical details, provided by volunteers, and you are encouraged to record your research there, and in that way Great Malvern cemetery will become better known and documented.

 The Metropolitan Internment Act 1850 allowed for the provision of publicly-funded cemeteries in London.
 The subsequent Burial Act 1853 extended this provision nationwide.
 This led to the growth in cemetery construction by companies and publicly financed burial boards/councils.